CheesecakeLabs/Stellar-Asset-Sandbox/README.md

 ### Build and Start Individual Services

-You can build and start individual services by appending the service name to `make dev-up-starlabs:`.
+You can build and start individual services by appending the service name to `make dev-up-starlabs`.
 For example:

 - Starlabs: `make dev-up-starlabs`
 - Tests: `make dev-up-tests`